-General behaviour - Load sharing
+General behaviour - Flexible system

-- Under loads causing bending moments in the arch (≠ proportional to loads used for determining the anti-funicular geometry, see Slide 22 for decomposition of load), the system acts like a flexible frame - → deflections of arch rib and deck girder equal (deck arch, stiff columns) or very similar (tied arch, flexible hangers) - → bending moments shared among deck girder and arch rib in proportion to their stiffness - Generally, the bending stiffness of deck girder and arch rib is of similar magnitude, and both elements carry a portion of the total bending moments, see figure.
+- Under loads causing bending moments in the arch (≠ proportional to loads used for determining the anti-funicular geometry, see Slide 22 for decomposition of load), the system acts as a flexible frame - → deflections of arch rib and deck girder are equal (deck arch, stiff columns) or very similar (tied arch, flexible hangers) - → bending moments shared among deck girder and arch rib in proportion to their stiffness - Generally, the bending stiffness of deck girder and arch rib is of similar magnitude, and both elements carry a portion of the total bending moments, see figure.

-Note that this "load sharing" also applies to the bending moments due to arch compression, as these are proportional to the stiffnesses as well.
+Note that this "load sharing" is similar yet different to the case of bending moments due to arch compression, where moments in arch and deck are also proportional to the stiffness.